 Obtaining API Tokens

 API Tokens can be obtained manually via the Token Management page.
 These tokens can be downloaded and used in external applications.
-Additionally, tokens can be automatically created when building an FME Server App or creating a webhook.
+Additionally, tokens can be automatically created when building an FME Flow App or creating a webhook.
 How to manually create a token will be outlined below.

 Obtaining a Token Through the Token Management Page

-1. Log into FME Server
+1. Log into FME Flow

 2. Open the Tokens Management Page